 (n.) a feeling of discomfort caused by sitting in a cramped position

-According to the online Dictionary of the Scots Language, that’s a term that originates in the Kincardine region of Fife, and probably derives from a local corruption of the words crooky, meaning “crooked”, and prickles.
+According to the online Dictionary of the Scots Language, that’s a term that can be pinpointed to the Kincardine region of Fife, and probably derives from a local corruption of the words crooky (meaning simply ‘crooked’) and prickles.

 There’s not much more to add to that—except for this fantastic example of the word’s use from one of the DSL’s contributors: